phenri/jpbot/README.md

 https://twitter.com/IamViolenceDev

-If you like to PURCHASE a version of the script without ads or that goes fully undetectable mail me  jonaspetersoncasey@gmx.com also if you want the deobfuscated source code
+If you like to PURCHASE a version of the script without ads that goes fully undetectable mail me  jonaspetersoncasey@gmx.com

 also my  reddit handle
 https://www.reddit.com/r/chessCheat/